Vasu-4795-cmd/BMI-flask/README.md

-Open & Check your BMI using below link! click here: https://bmi-flask-vasu-dev22.onrender.com
+Open & Check your BMI using this link! click here: https://bmi-flask-vasu-dev22.onrender.com